robtweed/golgi-sbadmin/GETTING_STARTED.md

 So let's access that.

 To make things a little easier, you'll have notice that I added the *sbadmin-button* tag within the *sbadmin-form* tag.
-I didn't need to do that, but by doing so, I can easily access the *sbadmin-form* Component from the *sbadmin-button* Component by using the *getParentComponent()* method that all Golgi Components include:
+I didn't need to do that, but by doing so, I can easily access the *sbadmin-form* Component from the *sbadmin-button* Component via its *form* property:

-          let form = this.getParentComponent('sbadmin-form');
+          let form = this.form;

 So now we can invoke the form Component's *values* getter method.
 Let's put that all together: